ultralytics/ultralytics/docs/en/integrations/tensorrt.md

     The first few inference calls with a model exported to TensorRT INT8 can be expected to have longer than usual preprocessing, inference, and/or postprocessing times.
 This may also occur when changing `imgsz` during inference, especially when `imgsz` is not the same as what was specified during export (export `imgsz` is set as TensorRT "optimal" profile).

-#### Advantages of using YOLO with TensorRT INT8
+#### Drawbacks of using YOLO with TensorRT INT8

 - **Decreases in evaluation metrics:** Using a lower precision will mean that `mAP`, `Precision`, `Recall` or any [other metric used to evaluate model performance](../guides/yolo-performance-metrics.md) is likely to be somewhat worse.
+See the [Performance results section](#ultralytics-yolo-tensorrt-export-performance) to compare the differences in `mAP50` and `mAP50-95` when exporting with INT8 on small sample of various devices.

 - **Increased development times:** Finding the "optimal" settings for INT8 calibration for dataset and device can take a significant amount of testing.

-- Calibration and performance gains could be highly hardware dependent and model weights are less transferrable.
+- **Hardware dependency:** Calibration and performance gains could be highly hardware dependent and model weights are less transferrable.

 ## Deploying Exported YOLOv8 TensorRT Models